What is it?

 Nota Bene: the winning essays will be posted on the CAV website in pdf form.
 If students do not want their names published and/or essays posted, they should please add a note to that effect on their cover page.

-All entries should be mailed to our Director of CAV Classical Essay Contest at the address below.
+All entries and fees should be mailed to our Director of CAV Classical Essay Contest at the address below.

 djdollings@gmail.com